-As with any sales pitch, the goal is to get your customer to visualise the benefits of your product and one of the best ways to do this is video.
-We can see the value of the product ourselves.
+As with any sales pitch, the goal is to get your customer to visualize the benefits of your product, and one of the best ways to do this is through video.
+This helps customers see the value of your product by themselves.

-For inspiration take a look at Muzzle.
-They’re a notification silencer for people using screen-sharing which uses animation perfectly.
+For inspiration, take a look at Muzzle.
+They’re a notification silencer for people using screen-sharing.
+The brand uses animation perfectly.

 3. Establish trust and credibility

-Once you’ve sold your prospects on your product’s benefits, it’s time to establish proof that your brand will deliver on your promises.
+Once you’ve sold your prospects on your product’s benefits, it’s time to establish proof that your brand will deliver on its promises.

-It’s no secret that consumers are wary about advertising.
-Thanks to the influx of information that we all have to deal with on a daily basis, research shows we’re far more discerning and suspicious than we used to be.
+It’s no secret that consumers are wary of advertisers.
+Research shows we’re far more discerning and suspicious than we used to be.

-In fact, a study by the American Association of Advertising Agencies found that just 4 percent of consumers believe that advertisers and marketers practice integrity.
+In fact, a study by the American Association of Advertising Agencies found that just 4% of consumers believe advertisers and marketers practice integrity.

-So what does that mean for writing our landing page?
+So what does that mean for creating an effective landing page?